chef/chef-web-docs/chef_master/source/resource_windows_auto_run.rst

 ``program_name``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   The name of the program to run at login, if it differs from the resource block's name.
+   The name of the program to run at login if it differs from the resource block's name.

 ``root``
    **Ruby Type:** Symbol | **Default Value:** ``:machine``